 — Michael Mulvihill (@mulvihill79) November 23, 2020

-I would add, while he’s comparing 60 Minutes viewership to The Queen’s Gambit viewing, but that’s US only numbers compared to Netflix’s global viewership.
+I would add, while he’s comparing 60 Minutes viewership to The Queen’s Gambit viewing, that’s U.S.-only numbers compared to Netflix’s global viewership.
 (Correction: I initially wrote NFL instead of 60 Minutes.)